ryanmaclean/Mac-Pro-1-1-El-Capitan-Upgrades/README.md

-# NO LONGER BEING UPDATES
+# NO LONGER BEING UPDATED
 I've unfortunately gotten rid of my trusty Mac Pro 1,1, and therefore this repo will no longer be updated.

 # Mac Pro 2006 1,1 El Capitan Upgrades